 7 Exercises to Do Everyday – Introduction

-What are the 7 Exercises to Do Everyday for Body Transformation?
+What are the 7 best exercises to do every day for body transformation?

-They say that your body will quickly become overtrained if you do more than a couple of workouts in a row.
+They argue that overtraining happens quickly if you exercise more than a few days in a row.

-Another reason is that most people overestimate their workouts’ effectiveness and think 30 minutes of exercise is enough to burn lots of fat and build impressive fitness levels.
+Another misconception is that 30 minutes of regular exercise is sufficient to burn fat and build impressive overall fitness levels.
+Unfortunately, this isn’t the case.

-While it’s true you may need a few days to recover from a very long or intense workout, most people don’t actually exercise hard enough to need that much time off from exercise.
+While it’s true you may need occasional rest days after a very intense workout, most people don’t exercise hard enough to require extended recovery time.

-Similarly, even the most intense workout probably won’t burn more than 400-600 calories, and doing that 2-3 times per week will not have much of an impact on your weight.
+Even the most intense workout likely burns only 400-600 calories, and doing that 2-3 times per week won’t significantly impact your weight.

-Here are our seven top recommendations, variations, and alternatives to suit all fitness levels:
+Here are the top seven recommendations, with variations and alternatives to fit all fitness levels:

 - Air squats